Are you ready to go beyond the Upside Down?

 Stranger Things has two dads: Steven Spielberg and Stephen King.
 While the Master of Horror’s supernatural stories are undoubtedly a major influence on the show, it’s director Rob Reiner’s adaptation of his resolutely realistic coming-of-age story “The Body” that seems most directly responsible for the banter between its young male characters.
 A period piece set in 1959, it stars a killer quartet of child stars — Corey Feldman, River Phoenix, Wil Wheaton, and Jerry O’Connell — as friends who discover a dead body and learn a lot about life in the process.
 Stranger Things’ scenes of the gang traipsing along train tracks are pulled directly from this beloved drama.

-Arguably King’s masterpiece, It could not possibly be more directly analogous to Stranger Things: It’s about a bunch of boys and a single girl facing off against a horrible monster.
-King’s original novel was a period piece much like Stand by Me, and its original 1990 TV mini-series adaptation followed suit, featuring Tim Curry as the shape-shifting clown entity Pennywise in a career-high performance.
-This year’s blockbuster theatrical adaptation changes the time frame to the 1980s, hitting the same nostalgic sweet spot as Stranger Things.
-The presence of young actor Finn Wolfhard in both certainly helps, to the point where many younger viewers feel It is ripping off Stranger Things instead of, arguably, the other way around.
+Arguably Stephen King’s masterpiece, It could not possibly be more directly analogous to Stranger Things: It’s about a bunch of boys and a single girl facing off against a horrible monster.
+King’s original novel was a period piece, like Stand by Me, and its original 1990 TV miniseries adaptation followed suit, featuring Tim Curry as the shape-shifting clown entity Pennywise in a career-high performance.
+The more recent blockbuster theatrical adaptation changes the time frame to the 1980s, hitting the same nostalgic sweet spot as Stranger Things.
+The presence of young actor Finn Wolfhard in both certainly helps, to the point where many younger viewers feel It ripped off Stranger Things instead of, arguably, the other way around.

 If Nancy were Stranger Things’ psychic superweapon rather than Eleven, you might have wound up with something close to Carrie.
 One of the all-time great King adaptations, it’s based on his debut novel about a religiously repressed teen outcast who discovers she has incredible telekinetic powers, but wants nothing more than to fit in — until bullies provoke her into a murderous rampage.
 Directed by the ’70s “New Hollywood” scene’s number-one Hitchcock acolyte, Brian De Palma, and written by Larry Cohen, who would also pen the It mini-series, it’s considered a masterpiece in its own right.
 But Stranger Things fans might consider doing a double feature with De Palma’s other psychic thriller, 1978’s The Fury.